 Our stockholders are entitled to receive dividends on common stock only if, when and as declared by our board of directors from funds legally available therefor under Alabama corporate law and as limited by our banking regulators.
-We paid quarterly cash dividends of \$0.09 per share on February 10, 2021, May 10, 2021, August 11, 2021 and November 15, 2021, resulting in cash dividends of \$0.36 per share for the year ended December 31, 2021.
-However, any future determination relating to dividends will be made at the discretion of our board of directors and will depend on our financial condition, liquidity and results of operations; our capital levels and needs; acquisitions; contractual, statutory and regulatory prohibitions and other limitations; general economic conditions; and other factors deemed relevant by our board of directors.
-Therefore, there can be no assurance that in the future we will pay any dividends to holders of our common stock, or as to the amount of any future dividends.
+We paid quarterly cash dividends of \$0.09 per share on February 16, 2023, May 16, 2023, August 17, 2023 and November 17, 2023, resulting in cash dividends of \$0.36 per share for the year ended December 31, 2023.
+Any future determination relating to dividends will be made at the discretion of our board of directors and will depend on our financial condition, liquidity and results of operations; our capital levels and needs; acquisitions; contractual, statutory and regulatory prohibitions and other limitations; general economic conditions; and other factors deemed relevant by our board of directors.
+There can be no assurance that in the future we will pay any dividends to holders of our common stock, or as to the amount of any future dividends.